brucestull/pipenv-example-basic/notes/create_pipenv_virtual_environment.md

 ## Prepare (things to check before creating virtual environment):

-1. Ensure our current terminal session is in project or repository root directory.
+1. Ensure our current terminal session is in same directory as `Pipfile` and `Pipfile.lock`, typically this is the root of the project repository.

 1. Investigate current directory contents:
 `ls`